druleton/druleton/bin/docs/command-upgrade.md

 A backup will be taken before the reset is run.

-The existing `web/sites/default/settings.php`, `web/sites/default/files`
-directory and the database will be kept.
+The existing `web/sites/default` directory and its contents together with the database will be kept.

 ```bash
 $ bin/upgrade